GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/README.md

     This code:

-    1. Initialises the Discovery API.
+    1. Imports the Discovery API
-    1. Builds a resource class for the Knowledge Graph Search API.
+    1. Builds a resource class for the Knowledge Graph Search API, allowing it to be used.
-    1. Searches for a `mid`, printing the results.
+    1. Searches for entities with the `mid`, printing the results.

 1. Run the code sample: